nhn/tui.chart/apps/vue-chart/README.md

 <bar-chart ref="tuiChart" :data="chartData" />
 ```

-After then you can use methods through `this.$refs`.
+After then, you can use methods through `this.$refs`.
 We provide `invoke` method.
 You can use `invoke` method to call the method of tui.chart.
 First argument of invoke is name of the method and second argument is parameters of the method.

 ```js
 this.$refs.tuiChart.invoke('resize', {